Skip to main content

 actors = actors_response.json()["items"]

-# Step 2: Get events for a specific actor
+# Step 2: Get filtered, sorted events for a specific actor

 for actor in actors: